 For purposes of this policy, the term “proposal” is used interchangeably with “pre-proposal,” “white paper,” “preliminary proposal,” or “concept paper” (list may not be all inclusive).

 When Can a Principal Investigator Submit a Proposal Without University Review and Authorization?

 University approval requirements for proposals depend on the requirements of the sponsor and the commitments (or lack thereof) written into the proposal.
 Per Michigan Tech Board of Trustees policy, only certain individuals are authorized to commit the University to perform research activity.
-In general, those authorized individuals reside in the Sponsored Programs and Innovation and Commercialization offices.
+In general, those authorized individuals reside in Sponsored Programs.